 Make sure your surgeon knows of every vitamin, medicine, and dietary or herbal supplement you are taking.
 You may need to quit taking some or all of this for a period of time before your surgery.

 You will also be given instructions on eating and drinking prior to surgery.

 Top Troy, MI Area Breast Reconstruction Surgery

 Dr. Ali is a Troy, Mi area caring and compassionate board certified plastic surgeon who has helped countless women reclaim their bodies after cancer with breast reconstruction surgery.
-He will offer you a free consultation to answer your questions and offer you understanding advice about your breast reconstruction surgery options.
+He will offer you a consultation to answer your questions and offer you understanding advice about your breast reconstruction surgery options.